Backtracking Bipolar Magnetic Regions to their emergence: Two groups and their implication in the tilt measurements: Introduction

-In this study, we aim to identify and track BMRs from their earliest stages of emergence, distinguishing between emerging and non-emerging cases, and examining their properties.
-We shall show that a significant fraction of BMRs detected and tracked in the LOS magnetograms do not correspond to true emerging BMRs, and their properties (e.g., the tilt angle) are quite different from what one expects for true emerging BMRs.
-We shall show that it is essential to isolate these false BMRs from the primary data before studying the properties of true BMRs.
+In this study, we aim to identify and track BMRs from their earliest stages of emergence, distinguishing BMRs from emerging/decaying phase and fragmented regions, and examining their properties.
+We shall show that a significant fraction of BMRs detected and tracked in the LOS magnetograms do not correspond to true emerging phases of BMRs, and their properties (e.g., the tilt angle) are quite different from what one expects for true emerging BMRs.
+We shall show that it is essential to isolate these regions from the primary data before studying the properties of true emerging BMRs.

-The paper is organized as follows. \Secs{sec:data}{sec:methodology} describe the data sets used and the operation of our automatic detection algorithm. \Sec{sec:results} details the methodology for classifying BMRs as emerging or non-emerging and analyzes their respective properties.
-Finally, \Sec{sec:conclusion} summarizes our findings and presents concluding remarks.
+The paper is organized as follows. \Secs{sec:data}{sec:methodology} respectively describe the data sets used and the working of our automatic detection algorithm. \Sec{sec:results} details the methodology for classifying BMRs as truly emerging regions and the others and analyzes their respective properties.
+Finally, \Sec{sec:conclusion} summarizes our findings and present concluding remarks.